deathtothecorporation/plunder-docs/setup/installation.md

 # Environment Setup

+First off, you need the plunder source code.
+Clone it from [here](https://git.sr.ht/~plan/plunder).
+The rest of this guide will assume you're at the root of that repo.

 ## Dependency installation and first-run

 **TODO: Briefly explain nix, then assume its being used** (outside the scope of this document to fully cover all environments).